damonlynch/showinfilemanager/README.md

 Please file issues or pull requests to improve the code.
 Discuss improvements in the GitHub discussion section for this project.

-The inspiration for this code is from [Rapid Photo Downloader](https://github.com/damonlynch/rapid-photo-downloader).
+The initial source of this code is from [Rapid Photo Downloader](https://github.com/damonlynch/rapid-photo-downloader).

 ## License